SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 constructor:

 - `krylov` - boolean, default: `false`.
-Determines whether Krylov approximation or operator caching is used, the latter only available for semilinear problems.
+Determines whether Krylov approximation or operator caching is used, the latter only available for semilinear problems. `krylov=true` is much faster for larger systems and is thus recommended whenever there are >100 ODEs.
 - `m` - integer, default: `30`.
 Controls the size of Krylov subsapce.
 - `iop` - integer, default: `0`.
 If not zero, determines the length of the incomplete orthogonalization procedure (IOP) [^1].
 Note that if the linear operator/jacobian is hermitian,